-Any time changes are made to a business, whether it be process improvement, product improvement, etc. it's always a good idea to re-assess against what was newly implemented.
+Any time changes are made in a business, whether it be process improvement, product improvement, etc. it's always a good idea to re-assess against what was newly implemented.
 The same is true for cybersecurity.

 Whether you self-assess or utilize outside expertise to re-assess, the importance of assessing and showing progress rarely comes with negative consequences.